Flow-Scanner/lightning-flow-scanner-vsce/README.md

 ## 🚨 Deprecation Notice
 We’re deeply grateful for the community’s support and impact with Lightning Flow Scanner!
 Due to security issues detailed in the [core repository](https://github.com/Flow-Scanner/lightning-flow-scanner-core/releases/tag/v5.1.0) release notes, `lightning-flow-scanner-vsce` has been deprecated and unpublished.

-[Lightning Flow Scanner VSX](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx) is a new, fortified fork addressing vulnerabilities and delivering a safer extension.
+[Lightning Flow Scanner VSX](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx) is a new, fortified fork addressing these vulnerabilities and delivering a safer extension.